nopnop2002/esp-idf-st7789/README.md

 There are two types of ST7789 breakouts.
 One has a CS pin and one does not have a CS pin.
 I think there is an electrical problem with the reset circuit in the breakout without the CS pin.
-If you do not insert a resistor between Vcc and RESET, it will not work.
+I inserted a 100 ohm resistor between Vcc and RESET.
-I used a 100 ohm resistor.

 ![TroubleShooting](https://user-images.githubusercontent.com/6020549/167105707-20799cc3-0f01-4815-aecf-829d0257122a.JPG)

 Perhaps the reset circuit requires a lot of current.
-In the end, I used the following circuit.
+Finally I used the following circuit.
 ```
 ESP32 3V3  ----------+
                      |